 - Tate Cares supports local cultural campaigns that promote arts, science, history and heritage.
 A vibrant arts community helps drive people to the region, improving cultural and economic life at the same time.

 - Also through Tate Cares, we support the United Way, which in turn provides the foundation to help people in need, an essential ingredient for being a good neighbor in any community.

-- Another piece of Tate Cares is FUNDay, an employee-participation day of games, which raises money to support public education endeavors.
-To date, FUNDay has contributed more than $1.25 million to public education in the Carolinas.
+- Another piece of Tate Cares is FUNday, an employee-participation day of activities, which raises money to support public education endeavors.
+To date, FUNday has contributed more than $1.25 million to public education in the Carolinas.
 Tate Cares believes that education is critically important to quality of life and economic development in our communities.
 "The perception that the community has of the school house in the neighborhood has a direct impact on the residential property values of that community," Riley says.
 "Public education is a representation of the vitality of the region and its economic drivers."